MysteryPancake/Houdini-Fun/README.md

 ### Copernicus: Rasterize GSplats + Project

-Since we have the [Rasterize GSplats](https://www.sidefx.com/docs/houdini/nodes/cop/rasterizegsplats.html) node in Copernicus, why use Karma to render the splats?
+Since we have the [Rasterize GSplats node](https://www.sidefx.com/docs/houdini/nodes/cop/rasterizegsplats.html) in Copernicus, why even use Karma to render splats?

 Why not rasterize the splats in Copernicus and project them onto a proxy mesh in Karma?